pdaloia/Cottage-Organization-Buddy/README.md

-# Welcome to Cottage Organization Buddy (name is 99-110% going to change)
+# Welcome to Cottage Buddy

 #### What Is It?
 This app is a tool in which groups of friends can use when planning a trip in order to modify and display important aspects of any cottage trip to people who are going to be attending the trip.